 - Line a cookie sheet or baking pan with parchment paper and set it close by.

 - Use a cookie cutter and cut out shapes in the dough.
-Dip the cookie cutter in the chickpea flour to prevent the dough from sticking to it.
+It is crucial to dip the cookie cutter in the chickpea flour in between each cooking cutting to prevent the dough from sticking to it.
 If you don't have a cookie cutter, you can cut them into squares or rectangles with a knife.

 Baking & Drying it Out